2i2c-org/infrastructure/docs/howto/filesystem-management/data-transfer.md

 ## Switching the NFS servers over

-Once the files have been migrated to the new NFS filestore, we can update the hub(s) to use the new filestore IP address.
+Once the files have been migrated, we can update the hub(s) to use the new NFS server IP address.

 At this point, it is useful to have a few terminal windows open: